Electromagnetic Production of Kaons on the Nucleon: Introduction

-In preparing such a review spanning decades of work, we have labored to provide a balanced view of the subject both from the experimental and theoretical points of view.
+In preparing such a review spanning decades of work, we have labored to provide a balanced discussion of the subject both from the experimental and theoretical points of view.
 Inevitably, our selections and our focuses reflect our own personal opinions and biases.
 No doubt, too, there are some omissions that stem from oversights, our own ignorance, and misunderstandings in our archaeology of the available work.
+Furthermore, to put this current summary review focusing on the electromagnetic production of kaons using beams of photons and electrons as a tool for understanding hadronic structure and strongly interacting systems in its approprite context, it is essential to understand that this is an arena that provides complementary investigations to that provided by experiments employing hadronic probes.
+Ultimately, the different facilities provide different facets to our understanding of strongly interacting systems from the non-perturbative to the perturbative regimes spanning a broad range of distance scales to explore QCD.
+To provide a bit of context to complement this review, we provide a {\em very} brief sketch of the major facilities and their primary hadron structure focus along with one or two primary references: